AdobeDocs/experience-manager-65.en/help/sites-deploying/configuring-web-console.md

 * **see the status**

-  The list specifies the current status of the bundle; clicking on the name of a specific bundle with show further information.
+  The list specifies the status of the bundle; clicking the name of a specific bundle with show further information.

 >[!NOTE]
 >
->After **Update** it is recommended to perform a **Refresh Packages**.
+>After **Update**, Adobe recommends that you perform a **Refresh Packages**.

 ## Components {#components}